macnick/filter-challenges/README.md

 ### Installation

-Currently the extension in not on the Google Store.
-Follow the steps below to add it to your Chrome.
+Currently the extension in not on the Chrome Web Store.
+Follow the steps below to add it to your Chrome Extensions.

 1. Clone this repo to your computer.